theapache64/bugmailer/README.md

 ```

 **Issue or Improvements**

-Shoot a mail to theapache64@gmail.com :)
+Shoot me a mail to theapache64@gmail.com :)